Everest 8848 Climbing Expedition 2021, 2022, South, Nepal, Himalaya. Itinerary, cost (price), Fixed departures

 On May 21, 2019, Nepalese mountaineer Kami Rita Sherpa set a world record for the number of successful ascents to the summit — 24 times (23 times he climbed from the southern, Nepalese side and 1 time from the Northern, Tibetan side).
 The ascents were made between 1994 and 2019.

-Our not virtual introduction starts at the international airport Tribhuwan.
+Da 1/ Our Everest Climbing Expedition starts at the international airport Tribhuwan.
 We personally-I, Dorchi or Pasang Lama meet You at the airport with the logo of our company.
 The transfer can be individual, or it can be a group, if you suddenly arrive at the same time with one of the participants.
 It takes about 20-30 minutes to get from the airport to the tourist center of Thamel, where our hotel is located.
 Our groups stay in a comfortable hotel decorated in the local national style.
 The rooms are equipped with hot and cold water, air conditioning, and water glasses.
 Participants of the "Full Service" program have accommodation for 2 people in a room.
 VIP service participants have accommodation in VIP rooms, single accommodation.
-The package Price includes 4 nights in a hotel.
+The Everest Climbing Expedition price includes 4 nights in a hotel.

 The organizers buy fresh vegetables for the expedition, and the participants can take a guided tour of the surrounding area.